 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates specific capabilities, provides explicit trigger guidance via a 'Use when...' clause, and includes a rich set of natural keywords users would employ.
-The description is concise yet comprehensive, and the OpenClaw-specific context makes it highly distinctive from other potential security-related skills.
+This is a strong skill description that clearly communicates specific capabilities, provides explicit trigger guidance with a 'Use when...' clause, and includes a rich set of natural keywords users would employ.
+The description is concise yet comprehensive, covering both the domain (OpenClaw security hardening) and the specific actions available, while maintaining a distinct identity through its product-specific focus.

 | Dimension | Reasoning | Score |